ukb-dt/music/index.md

 > **“Birth of Tragedy out of the Spirit of Music” is the claim that *all cultural fruit (ΔS) must be traced back through collisions (h(t)), compression (Σ), grounding (θ), to the entropic hum (θ′) of music itself.***

----

-Would you like me to **map these five interpretations onto your musical Pentad from earlier** (harmonic series, pentatonic, chromatic, collisions, ledger) — so that Nietzsche’s phrase itself becomes a kind of score?

 <head>